raduvarga/raduvarga.com/_pages/_software/ua-midi-control.md

 <b> MACKIE license </b> <i> (*the Windows release will be available soon) </i> includes:
 - Use the MCU protocol to automatically map and fully control Console
-- Ability to add VPot as a Button Type

 <b> OS Compatibility: </b>